forsetius/web-pane/README.md

 # web-pane
-Web-pane is a cross-platform desktop application that allows you to open web pages in "panes" - a kind of always-on-top windows.
+Web-pane is a cross-platform desktop application that allows you to open web pages in "panes" - a kind of always-on-top panes.

 It is intended to provide an ability to browse a web page and have it right at your fingertips, while working with other applications.
 Such a pair could be a chat window and a web browser, a documentation and a code editor or Wikipedia and a text editor.